DYN (magazine): Reception

 Breton admitted in 1944 that Paalen´s criticism of Surrealism was justified and that "we (the Surrealists) have left the whole licence to Paalen, who could say whatever he liked, without having the means to say something against or at least put something at his level.
 Paalen is winning on the whole line."

 With the exception of Totem Art, all essays were republished in Form and Sense by Robert Motherwell in New York in 1945 in occasion of Paalen´s one-man-show at Peggy Guggenheim´s Art of This Century Gallery.
 The number Possibilities, in which the young New York artists published their first statements, was the second number of this series.

 The positive impact on New York's younger generation of artists and their first publications, such as Possibilities (ed. by Motherwell and Rosenblum in 1947) was crucial.
-Motherwell translated Paalen's programatical essay "Image Nouvelle" into English ("The New Image").
+Motherwell translated Paalen's programmatical essay "Image Nouvelle" into English ("The New Image").
 Motherwell's collage Surprise and Inspiration (Peggy Guggenheim Collection) was named after Paalen's essay with the same title.
 Motherwell had translated this article for DYN and the collage was published next to it.